 I am a woman of faith and have been for more than forty years.
 I have found that organized religion tends to be very skeptical of psychiatry.
 Words like brainwashing, false memories, propaganda and evil get tossed around.
 I was once told that in order to have complete emotional healing, it was as simple as telling God and one other person.
 It certainly did not work for me.
 You can tell every person on the planet but I don’t feel it will help unless the “other person” is a highly skilled mental health professional.

 Where was God when all of this pain and suffering was taking place?
 Why didn’t he send ten thousand angels to rescue me?
 I choose to believe that giant, salty tears splashed down his cheeks.
 That was not the way it was supposed to be.
 He had not created robots.
 Each of us makes our own choices, whether good or bad, and must live with the consequences.
 I am not grateful that this happened to me, but I do believe that God gave me a beautiful gift in spite of it.

 My daughter was excited to be in my class the year I had to leave teaching.
 Both of us were heartbroken and lay on the floor of our family room crying together.
 I couldn’t be her Grade 4 teacher, but little did we know that was not the end.
 You see, I got to be her teacher in a better time and place.

-And now it is 2015.
-I am retired and both of my children and their families live nearby.
-I can enjoy them every day.
-They are the parents of my supercalifragilisticexpialidocious grandchildren.
+And now I am retired.
+My children are married and are the parents of my supercalifragilisticexpialidocious grandchildren.
 For me, there is nothing like the smiles and belly laughter of babies.
 Nothing comes close to the bear hug of a three and a half-year-old saying, “Nanny, I love you so much!”
 Can it get any better than that?
 I love my life and wouldn’t trade it for the world.